-If the thesis was completed at/for a company, it may be appropriate to enter into an agreement between the NMBU and the company / institution.
-The agreement should regulate the special conditions regarding publishing.
+- An agreement on postponement must be entered into before submitting the assignment.
+For tasks performed at a company, it may be appropriate to enter into an agreement between NMBU and the company / institution.
+The agreement should regulate special matters concerning publication.

-actively while writing the degree thesis.
-You will find information on how to write academic texts, source reference and literature list, reference tools, e-learning as basic requirements for academic writing, tips for information retrieval, literature search and reference management tool OneNote, course in presentation technology and much more.
+We recommend all available resources is used while writing the degree thesis.
+Information on how to write academic texts, source reference and literature list, reference tools, e-learning as basic requirements for academic writing, tips for information retrieval, literature search and reference management tool OneNote, course in presentation technology and much more are available.

-Earlier master's thesis dealing with topics with similar issues or written on similar topics can provide useful insight into how the written product should be designed.
-These are in Brage (link).
+Earlier master's thesis dealing with topics with similar issues or written on similar topics can provide useful insight into how the written product should be designed are available in Brage.